 Other general safety considerations for travel in Albania:

-• Mosquitoes – the tiger mosquito has been found in Albania.
-This type of mosquito spreads diseases such as Zika, dengue and chikunguya.
-After being eradicated in 1967, malaria returned to Albania in 1994 and is a re-emerging disease in the country.
+- Mosquitoes – the tiger mosquito is present in Albania.
+It spreads diseases such as Zika, dengue and chikunguya.
+After being eradicated in 1967, malaria returned to Albania in 1994 as a re-emerging disease in the country.

-• Altitude sickness – Albania has areas of high altitude.
-This comes with the risk of altitude sickness.
+- Altitude sickness – Albania has areas of high altitude, which comes with the risk of altitude sickness.
 If you are planning to visit any high altitude areas in Albania, be sure to allow sufficient time to acclimatise.
 If you experience any signs of altitude sickness, such as headache, nausea or vomiting, dizziness, tiredness, loss of appetite or shortness of breath, get help immediately.

-• Earthquakes – Albania experiences earthquake activity.
+- Earthquakes – Albania experiences earthquakes.
 If you experience an earthquake, stay away from glass, windows, outside doors and walls and anything that could fall.
-If you are inside get under a table, desk or solid furniture and hang onto it.
+If inside, get under a table, desk or solid furniture and hang onto it.
 Cover your head and torso to protect from falling objects.
-If you are outside, stay outside and go to an open area away from buildings.
+If outside, stay outside and go to an open area away from buildings.

 As with any destination, take all of your normal safety precautions.